ignacioaristo/frvg-tech/README.md

    npx expo start
    ```

-3. From the Expo panel, you can open the app in an Android/iOS emulator, on your physical device with the Expo Go app.
+3. Press 'i' for open the iOS Simulator or from the Expo panel, you can open the app in an Android/iOS emulator, on your physical device with the Expo Go app.